awye765/Stanford-ML-Course/Week 3/03-11-Logistic Regression - Regularization Logistic Regression.md

 The second sum, <img src=../Images\logregressionRegularization18.png width=15%>, means to <b>explicitly exclude</b> the bias term θ<sub>0</sub>.

-In other words, the θ vector is indexed from 0 to n (holding n + 1 values, θ<sub>0</sub> through θ<sub>n</sub>), and this sum explicitly skips θ<sub>0</sub>, by running from 1 to n, skipping 0.
+In other words, the θ vector is indexed from 0 to n (holding n + 1 values, θ<sub>0</sub> through θ<sub>n</sub>), and this sum explicitly skips θ<sub>0</sub>, by running from 1 to n.
 Thus when computing the equation we should continuously update the two following equations:

 <p align = "center">
 <img src=../Images\logregressionRegularization17.png width=100%>